akchan/static_dicomweb_creator/README.md

 A Python library and CLI tool for generating static DICOMweb endpoints from DICOM files.
 Create self-contained, deployable medical imaging web applications without requiring a PACS server or database.

+This project was inspired by the [RadicalImaging/Static-DICOMWeb](https://github.com/RadicalImaging/static-dicomweb) (javascript, node.js).

 ## ✨ Features

 - 🚀 **Zero Server Requirements**: Generate static files that can be served from any web server or CDN